-5 natural remedies for fibroids, endo and womb health.
+5 natural remedies for womb health.

 A few years ago I discussed womb health and menstruation irregularities on facebook.
 The intention, as always, was to support reproductive health using natural remedies and nutritional therapy.
 You can watch the video below (it is about an hour) or simply read more below!

 - The uterus, also known as the womb, is a hollow, upside down pear-shaped organ about the size of a closed fist and located in the abdomen (belly), between the bladder and the rectum (above pubic hair, below tummy button) .

 - The upper end of the uterus/womb is connected to the fallopian tubes, whilst the lower, narrow end, called the neck, becomes the cervix, which extends into the back of the vagina.

 - The upper portion is the larger part, and it is here where babies grow and are nourished during pregnancy.

 - The uterus is very thick-walled and quite elastic, demonstrated by its ability to expand to hold a growing baby and then return to approximately its prior size after the baby has been born

 The uterus is made up of three special layered linings of tissue and muscle.